Use an Ultrasonic Cleaner to Restore Carburetors

 Partially fill the ultrasonic cleaner tank with water, add A4 in the required amount for a full tank then continue adding water to the fill line.

-Water based, elma tec clean A4 is biodegradable, but observe local regulations regarding proper disposal of spent solutions.
+Water based elma tec clean A4 is biodegradable, but observe local regulations regarding proper disposal of spent solutions.

-Removing heavy carbon and shellac from carburetor components
+2. To removing heavy carbon and shellac from carburetor components

 We recommend Shellac-Buster CLN-SH RS75 Cleaner in one gallon containers.
 This is used full strength but, as with elma tec clean A4 must be degassed prior to starting.
-You may find another solution will work best for you.
-Here are 5 tips on selecting an ultrasonic cleaning solution.

 When you’re ready to do the job, we suggest partial disassembly of carburetors so the cleaning solution reaches into the float chamber.

-Place carburetors into the mesh basket (ordered separately) and lower them into the cleaning solution.
-Set the timer for 20 minutes.
 The EP120H will turn off at the end of the cleaning cycle.
 With experience you will soon learn optimum cleaning times based on the condition of the carburetors.

 About Rachel Kohn